-Hartley Pensions provide financial services, including administering SIPPs.
+Hartley Pensions provided financial services, including administering SIPPs.

 They were previously known as Hartley Lifetime Pensions Limited and joined the Wilton Group in 2016.